YasserKa/Classification-and-visualization-of-natural-disasters-using-Twitter/README.md

 ### Description

-The project focuses on extracting context related to flooding events in Sweden and present them using spatio-temporal plots.
+The project focuses on the following tasks:

+- Extracting tweets related to floods
+- Identifying geographical locations to the flood events
+- Present the results using spatio-temporal plots.

 ### Setting up the environment